hm-lang/core/proposals/README.md

 ### which statements

 `which` statements are comparable to `switch-case` statements in C/C++, but in hm-lang the `case` keyword is not required.
-You can use the annotation `@Default` for a case that is not matched by any others.
+You can use the keyword `else` for a case that is not matched by any others, i.e., the default case.

 TODO: non-ternary example with numbers.
-TODO: fallThrough keyword and behavior when multiple cases are in a row.
 TODO: explain how `case` values are cast to the same type as the value being `which`-ed.

 You can use RHS expressions for the last line of each block to return a value to the original scope.
-In this example, `X` can become 5, 7, or 100, with various side effects (i.e., printing).
+In this example, `X` can become 5, 7, 8, or 100, with various side effects (i.e., printing).

 ```